Kuadrant/kuadrant-operator/doc/user-guides/orphan-dns-records.md

 ### How do you get rid of an orphan record?

-To remove an Orphan Record we must first identify the owner of that record that is no longer aware of the record.
+To remove an Orphan Record we must first identify the owner that is no longer aware of the record.
 To do this we need an existing DNSRecord in another cluster.

 Example: You have 2 clusters that each have a gateway and share a host `apps.example.com` and have setup a DNSPolicy for each gateway.
 On cluster 1 you remove the `kuadrant-system` namespace without first cleaning up existing DNSPolicies targeting the gateway in your `ingress-gateway` namespace.
 Now there are a set of records that were being managed for that gateway that have not been removed.
 On cluster 2 the DNS Operator managing the existing DNSRecord in that cluster has a record of all owners of that dns name.